3dflo/modified-magnetic-stirrer/README.md

 </p>

 ## Hello!
 Welcome to the Magnetic Stirrer project repository!
 It started in the year 2019 as an universtity project.
-We work on a low cost, open source bioreactor with a volume up to 4l.
-A modified magnetic stirrer for a small biolab reactor.
-This will be a low friction stirrer.
+We work on a low cost, open source bioreactor with a volume up to 4 l.
+As one sub-project, a low friction stirrer with multiple replaceable stirrer geometries is developed by modifying a simple commercial magnetic stirrer.
+It is supposed to work as a stand-alone stirrer as well as to be controlable via web interface.

-The software and hardware will be described later.
-If you are interested you can read a bit more about the idea behind the project in this README.
+Software and hardware will be described later.
+If you are interested, you can read a bit more about the idea behind the project in this README.

 You can directly jump to the sections: